Jandys/liferay-db-setup-core/README.md

 > Addition of possibility to setup artifacts for not default company.\
 > Addition of Tags.

+## ⚠️ BREAKING CHANGES ⚠️
+In version `4.0.0` definition of configuration element was made, that is not backwards compatible with lower versions.
+See [XML File Content](#xml-file-content) to see how it was changed.

 ## Usage

 First add this dependency into your OSGi module project's `pom.xml`.